Creating a home studio setup

 Some interfaces let you customize I/O options to suit your workflow.
 Rack mounted units are great for a remote setup as they can easily be transported in a case for mobile recording.
 Along with your computer, your interface is the most important part of your recording chain, so invest wisely with future needs in mind.
 It’s better to have too many I/O options than too few.

-A control surface with faders, pots, and transport controls can speed up your mixing and recording workflow and bring the tactile approach of a studio console to your home studio, but on a much more reasonable budget.
+A control surface with faders, pots, and transport controls can speed up your mixing and recording workflow and bring the tactile approach of a studio console to your home studio setup, but on a much more reasonable budget.
 Some hardware control units can incorporate a tablet and link multiple units together to scale with your needs (and with your budget), providing hands-on control in small or large configurations.
 Some DAWs also have apps for wireless mixing control from a tablet or smartphone, which can be great for either on-the-go recording or home music production studio use.

 Recording Setup and Workflow